Fruitask/FT-Welcome-Dev/README.md

 ## Step 2
-Once you're done, you need to call your data only from the accounts.json and print in an index.html file and make a basic profile card UI using Tailwind CSS.
+Once you're done, you need to call your data only from the accounts.json using PHP and print in an index.html file and make a basic profile card UI using Tailwind CSS.

 ## Step 3